Why the Sony RX10 IV Digital Camera may change the video production industry

 - Internet connections to share those giant files may take days or even weeks to upload depending on your internet connection.
 If you’re at a coffee shop good luck!
 They’ll stop you before you finish.

-- Let’s say you’ve given up on transfering that footage via the web and just want to use a USB thumb drives, good luck here as well.
+- Let’s say you’ve given up on transferring that footage via the web and just want to use USB thumb drives, good luck here as well.
 Most USB thumb drives are 128gb.
 Your project is too big.
 You need a hard drive.